LdDl/yolo-go/ROADMAP.md

 # ROADMAP

-New ideas, thought about needed features will be store in this file.
+New ideas, thought about needed features will be stored in this file.

 - [x] Darknet YOLO v3 layers
     - [x] Convolution layer;